skyphusion-labs / Studio 1.0 open train

 3. Make the videos you want to make.
 No content policy that decides your art for you, within the one absolute legal bright line below.
 Swap the model, adjust the sampler, no support ticket required.

 4. Collaborate with AI, do not just prompt it.
 Slate is a co-writer, not a text box.
+Agents drive the studio through MCP.
 The crew are named individuals with commit access.
 The work is a genuine partnership, and it shows.

 5. AGPL keeps free things free.
 Run it as a network service and the AGPL has you share your changes back, so it stays a commons.
 It is not to be resold as a SaaS.